By using this site, you agree to the Privacy Policy and Terms of Use.

 • Smaller Satellites (CubeSats): These are low-cost satellites that even students can help build.

 • Space Tourism: In the future, people may go to space for fun.
-Engineers will be needed to design safe and comfortable space rides.
+Space engineers will be needed to design safe and comfortable space rides.

 Final Thoughts